rustbas/rustbas/README.md

 ### About

 IT enthusiast.
 I prefer the command line to graphical applications.
 Also, I am interested in mathematical statistics and machine learning.
 In my free time, if possible, I go in for sports tourism, in particular, mountain tourism.
 In 2019, I climbed Kazbek (5033 m, 2B category) and in 2021, Elbrus (5642 m, 2A category).

+In my free time I [blog](https://t.me/geek_den) about maths, technologies and other interesing things.

 ### Contacts